hayk-kerobyan/mati-android-sdk/README.md

 ###### example

-for Spain (it can be any country, if we doesnt support language yet it will be setted to English)
+for Spain (it can be any country, if we doesn't support language yet it will be setted to English)

 ##### fixedLanguage: es